UCCF logo Your browser does not support HTML5 video.

 Catch up on how things have been over the past week (over drinks and snacks if possible), taking time to let any new members introduce themselves.
 Then ask group members:

-• What’s the silliest argument you’ve ever been part of?
+• What’s the most ridiculous argument you’ve ever been part of?

 Ask for a volunteer to read Luke 10:38-42 to the group, praying a short prayer that, however much they’ve come to know Jesus, they’d know him better as a result of your time together.